 Your net worth is more than just the balance in your bank account.
 It’s a measure of your financial health.

-To get the answer to “What is my net worth?” — subtract your total liabilities from your total assets to get the answer.
-If you’re trying to figure out which assets generate income or will otherwise give your net worth a boost, here’s a rundown of 16 options.
+To get the answer to “What is my net worth?” subtract your total liabilities from your total assets.
+If you’re trying to figure out which assets are the most valuable or will otherwise give your net worth a boost, here’s a rundown of 15 critical assets.